aseriousbiz/abbot-docs-new/src/articles/playbooks/guides/sharing-usage-report.md

 <img src="/public/images/articles/playbooks.guides.sharing-usage-report/playbook-builder-canvas.png">

+> [!NOTE]
+> You can <a href="/public/playbooks/playbook.customer-usage-report.json" download>download the playbook referenced in this guide</a> and [import it](xref:playbooks.import) in to your workspace.
+> <div><a class="btn btn-secondary" href="https://app.ab.bot/playbooks/import#Input.Name=Customer%20Usage%20Report&Input.Description=Send%20a&%20weekly%20usage%report%20to%20each%20customer&Input.DefinitionUrl=https://docs.ab.bot/public/playbooks/playbook.playbook.customer-usage-report.json" target="_blank"><i class="bi bi-cloud-upload"></i> Import directly into Abbot now</a></div>

 ## Add a Trigger

 The first step is to add a Schedule trigger.
 Click "Add a trigger" on the canvas to bring up the "Add Triggers" panel.
 From there you can type "Schedule" in the filter to find the "Schedule Trigger".